Converting natural gas to propane or propane to natural gas is the same processes by installing new orifices.

 Buying the correct propane/natural gas conversion kit and following the instructions for your furnace is key.

-A furnaces heat exchanger, which is where the flames burn, is rated up to a certain temperature.
 If the temperature goes over the rating for the furnace the heat exchanger can become cracked and allow carbon monoxide and other toxic gasses to enter a home.